Generating photons from vacuum with counter rotating wave interaction: Conclusion and discussion

-Our above numerical results show that we can enhance the photon generation from the vacuum via a bang-bang control scheme.
-Here we emphasize that the vacuum is of the Hamiltonian $H_{0}$ but not of $H$, which reminds us of its similarity with the dynamical Casimir effect~\cite{cas48,dyncas70,wilson_observation_2011}, where the photons are generated by variation of the vacuum via the motion of one cavity mirror.
-In this sense, our bang-bang protocol to generate photons from vacuum can be regarded as a generalized dynamical Casimir effect.
+Our numerical results demonstrate that photon generation from the vacuum can be significantly enhanced by employing a bang-bang control scheme.
+We emphasize that the vacuum considered here is that of the Hamiltonian $H_{0}$ rather than $H$, which draws a conceptual connection to the dynamical Casimir effect~\cite{cas48,dyncas70,Gorban2023Asymmetric}, where photons are generated by modulating the vacuum through the motion of a cavity mirror.
+In this sense, our bang-bang protocol for photon generation can be viewed as a generalized dynamical Casimir effect.

-Based on the above explanation, we may ask whether some similar bang-bang control protocols to generate photons via the CRW interaction exist.
-We give a positive answer to this question by presenting an alternative bang-bang control protocol via the $\hat{\sigma}_{z}$ gates, which is even easier to be implemented in experiments than the current protocol.
-The details of this alternative bang-bang protocol are given in Appendix~\ref{app:sigmaz}.
+This perspective naturally raises the question of whether alternative bang-bang protocols exist for generating photons via the CRW interaction.
+We answer this in the affirmative by presenting an alternative protocol based on $\hat{\sigma}_{z}$ gates, which may be easier to implement experimentally than the switching scheme discussed above.
+Details of this alternative protocol are provided in Appendix~\ref{app:sigmaz}.

-In addition, we neglect the dissipation effect in our bang-bang control of generating photons.
-In general, we expect the dissipation will decrease the average photon number in our scheme, which is essential for comparison with experimental realizations, and needs further investigations.
+In the present work, we have neglected dissipation effects in our bang-bang control scheme.
+In general, we expect that dissipation will reduce the average photon number, an issue that is crucial for comparison with experimental realizations and warrants further investigation.

-In summary, we propose a bang-bang control method to use the CRW interaction to enhance the photon generation.
-We find that the maximum photon number we obtained can be dramatically increased by using the greedy algorithm and the PGA\@.
-Compared with the greedy algorithm, the PGA algorithm can find better control sequence to obtain more photons although it often takes more time.
-We hope that our work will stimulate further studies on the practical applications of CRW interaction in the diverse fields of coherent quantum manipulation.
+In summary, we have proposed a bang-bang control method to harness the CRW interaction for enhanced photon generation.
+We find that the maximum achievable photon number can be dramatically increased using the greedy algorithm and the pruning greedy algorithm.
+Compared with the greedy algorithm, the PGA yields better control sequences and higher photon numbers, albeit at the cost of increased computational time.
+We hope that our work will stimulate further studies on practical applications of the CRW interaction in diverse areas of coherent quantum manipulation.

 \begin{widetext}